kube-green/kube-green.github.io/docs/advanced/webhook-cert-management.md

 Once generated, you can create the `kube-green` manifests (commenting the `[CERT-MANAGER]` part), create the base64 of the `ca.crt` file and patch the webhook configuration with the new caBundle.

 </details>

+### Automated Management of Webhook Certificates

+It is possible to manually manage the certificates using some tools which automate the process described above.

+One tool that can be used is [kube-webhook-certgen](https://github.com/kubernetes/ingress-nginx/tree/main/images/kube-webhook-certgen).
+It is possible to view a configuration of this tool in the [kube-green chart](https://github.com/kube-green/kube-green/tree/main/charts).

+It is possible to enable it with setting the `jobsCert.enabled` to `true` in the `values.yaml` file of the chart and `certManager.enabled` to false.